Fort William College: Languages

 Fort William College aimed at training British officials in Indian languages and, in the process, fostered the development of languages such as Bengali and Urdu.
+Vernacular language study was prioritized with the intention of aiding colonial governance.

 The period is of historical importance.
 In 1815, Ram Mohan Roy settled in Calcutta.
 It is considered by many historians to be the starting point of the Bengali Renaissance.
 Establishment of The Calcutta Madrassa in 1781, the Asiatic Society in 1784 and the Fort William College in 1800, completed the first phase of Kolkata's emergence as an intellectual centre.

 The East India Company's administration needed Bengali printed works not only for the training of civil servants at the Fort William College, but also for codifying Company regulations and to provide a wider audience for British Orientalist scholars.
 William Carey established the first Bengali printing press as the Serampore Mission Press in 1800; with Carey's appointment as a teacher of Bengali in Fort William College that year, the Mission joined the efforts of the college in printing and publishing suitable textbooks in the vernacular.
 Between 1802 and 1852, books on diverse subjects-including history, legend, and moral tales- as well as a grammar and a dictionary were printed for Fort William College.
 Indigenous printing enterprises were not far behind: The first local entrepreneur was Babu Ram, who in 1807 set up his Sanskrit Press in Khidirpore to provide textbooks in Hindi and Sanskrit to Fort William.

 Teaching of Asian languages dominated: Arabic, Urdu, Persian, Sanskrit, Bengali.
 Later, Marathi and even Chinese were added.
 Each department of the college was staffed by notable scholars.
 The Persian department was headed by Neil B. Edmonstone, Persian translator to the East India Company's government since 1794.
 While notable scholars were identified and appointed for different languages, there was no suitable person in Calcutta who could be appointed to teach Bengali.
 In those days, the Brahmin scholars learnt only Sanskrit, considered to be the language of the gods, and they did not study Bengali.
 The authorities decided to appoint Carey, who was with the Baptist Mission in Serampore.
 He, in turn, appointed Mrityunjoy Vidyalankar as head pandit, Ramnath Vachaspati as second pandit and Ramram Basu as one of the assistant pandits.

 Along with teaching, translations were organized.
 The college employed more than one hundred local linguists.
 There were no textbooks available in Bengali.
-On 23 April 1789, the Calcutta Gazette published the humble request of several natives of Bengal for a Bengali grammar and dictionary.
+On 23 April 1789, the Calcutta Gazette published the request of several natives of Bengal for a Bengali grammar and dictionary.